The ongoing crisis of disconnected data

 Developing operational resilience

-Conversely, treating these pieces as an interconnected network allows you to instantly see connections and plan appropriately.
+Conversely, treating these pieces as an interconnected network allows you to instantly see connections and manage operational risk.
 The goal for organizations should be to develop operational resilience — the ability to sustain operations through inevitable cyclical and structural changes in supply and demand.

 Operationally resilient organizations are better able to serve customers and deliver value to shareholders through times of crisis.
 They can transition from reactive risk mitigation to proactive risk management and measure the cost of a particular incident and account for it in strategic planning.
 They can burnish their reputation by minimizing the disruption of risk events and proactively reporting risks to regulators.